-It indicates that poverty condition and environment quality improves simultaneously.
+It indicates that poverty condition and environment quality improve simultaneously.
 Composite index of poverty and environmental degradation revealed that the District which was hardest hit in 1981(PEINDEX > 0.7) was Bandarban.
-The least affected District (PEINDEX < 0.5) were Chittagong, Comilla, Noakhali, Sylhet, Dhaka, Faridpur, Jamalpur Mymensingh, Tangail, Barisal, Jessore, Kustia, Bogra, Dinajpur, Pabna .
-The rest of the distrists were moderately hit ($0.5 \leq$ PEINDEX< 0.7).
+The least affected Districts (PEINDEX < 0.5) were Chittagong, Comilla, Noakhali, Sylhet, Dhaka, Faridpur, Jamalpur Mymensingh, Tangail, Barisal, Jessore, Kustia, Bogra, Dinajpur and Pabna.
+The rest of the distrists were moderately hit (0.5 ?PEINDEX< 0.7).
 After a period of 20 years the situations, of course, changed in many respects.
-The District such as Bandarban which was in the worst affected category District in 1981 further deteriorated in 2001.
-All other least affected District during 1981 also deteriorated in 2001.
-From Table 7 we see that both the GDP growth and income inequality rises over the period of 1981 to 2001.
-At the same time the value of environmental index also rises to some extent.
+The District such as Bandarban which was in the worst affected category in 1981 further deteriorated in 2001.
+All other least affected Districts during 1981 also deteriorated in 2001.
+From Table 7 we see that both the GDP growth and income inequality rose over the period of 1981 to 2001.
+At the same time the value of environmental index also rose to some extent.
 It means that the overall environmental condition improved over that time.
-Though the income inequality rises by 0 .66% over this 20 years, the economic development also occurred significantly (at an average growth rate of 4.31%) thus the overall environment condition improved especially in the last decade of the last century, forest cover rises by 20% (in 2001 comes at 6366 thousand acres from 5298 acres in 1981) and rain fall also rises slightly thus economic improvement may impact positively on environmental situation.
+Though the income inequality rose by 0.66% over this 20 years, the economic development also occurred significantly (at an average growth rate of 4.31%).
+Thus the overall environment condition improved especially in the last decade of the last century.
+Forest cover rose by 20% in 2001 to 6366 thousand acres from 5298 thousand acres in 1981 and rain fall also rose slightly, indicating that economic improvement may impact positively on environmental situation.